aws/q-command-line-discussions/README.md

 ## Bugs?
-* Run `cw doctor` to self-heal common issues
+* Run `q doctor` to self-heal common issues
-* Run `cw restart` to see if restarting the app helps
+* Run `q restart` to see if restarting the app helps
-* Run `cw issue` to create a new Discussion in this repo with pre-populated diagnostic information
+* Run `q issue` to create a new Discussion in this repo with pre-populated diagnostic information

 ## Feature request or questions?